List of Different Kinds of Vegetables

 Vegetables are an indispensable part of healthy eating—truly food for life.
 There are lots of benefits we can get from eating our daily intake of vegetables.
 Many veggies are:

-- rich in beta carotene, vitamin C, folate, potassium, and other minerals.
+- Rich in beta carotene, vitamin C, folate, potassium, and other minerals.

-- high in fibre content, which helps regulate bowel function.
+- High in fibre content, which helps regulate bowel function.

-- rich in bioflavonoids and other compounds that help prevent diseases.
+- Rich in bioflavonoids and other compounds that help prevent diseases.

 How many veggies are enough?

 A serving is a half cup of raw or cooked vegetables, a cup of leafy salad vegetables, or half a cup of vegetable juice.
-Nutritionists recommend choosing a variety of vegetables including: raw and cooked ones; orange, red, dark green, and yellow colored ones; and allium vegetables such as onions and garlic.
+Nutritionists recommend choosing a variety of vegetables including raw and cooked ones; orange, red, dark green, and yellow colored ones; and allium vegetables such as onions and garlic.

 When choosing vegetables, the main consideration should always be quality.
 This list features some different kinds of vegetables, along with some suggestions about buying and storing them so that you to get the most nutrition for your money.

 - Artichokes: They are at their best when they have plump, compact, olive-green heads and are heavy for their size, with full fleshy, tightly closed scales or leaves.
 To prevent drying, wrap unwashed artichokes in a damp towel and store in plastic bag in the refrigerator.
-Artichokes provide vitamin C and low in kilojoules.
+Artichokes provide vitamin C and are low in kilojoules.